-The purpose of the Aquatic Urban Environment Designation is to allow the removal, maintenance or construction of high-intensity, water-oriented uses that require piers/docks for operations or for access to the water including essential public transportation facilities, industrial uses, recreational, and commercial/mixed-use development.
-Existing over-water structures within this zone, which is located along the north end of the city limits, include the Mukilteo Ferry Terminal facilities (existing and proposed), NOAA pier, Silver Cloud Pier, POE Fishing & Day Moorage pier and floats, and the public boat launch at Lighthouse Park.
+The purpose of the Aquatic Urban Shoreline Environment Designation is to allow for the removal, maintenance, or construction of high-intensity, water-oriented uses that require piers/docks for operations or for access to the water including essential public transportation facilities, industrial uses, recreational, and commercial/mixed-use development.
+Existing over-water structures within this zone, which is located along the north end of the city limits, include the Mukilteo Ferry Terminal facilities (existing and proposed), National Oceanic and Atmospheric Administration (NOAA) Fisheries Ppier, Silver Cloud Pier, Port of Everett (POE) Fishing & Day Moorage pier and floats, and the public boat launch at Lighthouse Park.

-The Aquatic Urban Environment Designation consists of the marine waters waterward of the Ordinary High Water mark that are currently occupied by, or planned for development or redevelopment by water-dependent/water related/water enjoyment uses, including water-dependent/water-related transportation, mixed-use commercial, existing commercial and multifamily development and parks and recreational uses.
+The Aquatic Urban Shoreline Environment Designation consists of the marine waters waterward of the Ordinary High Water markOHWM that are currently occupied by, or planned for development or redevelopment by water-dependent/water\\\\\related/water enjoyment uses, including water-dependent/water-related transportation, mixed-use commercial, existing commercial and multi-family development, and parks and recreational uses.

-The proposed Aquatic Urban Environment designation includes all of the water waterward of the Ordinary High Water Mark out to the middle of Possession Sound or Port Gardner Bay, including the shoreline, nearshore and marine environments, starting along the shoreline from the eastern boundary of the City to the south boundary of Lighthouse Park.
+The proposed Aquatic Urban Shoreline Environment designation Designation includes all of the water waterward of the Ordinary High Water MarkOHWM out to the middle of Possession Sound or Port Gardner Bay, including the shoreline, nearshore, and marine environments, starting along the shoreline from the eastern boundary of the City to the south boundary of Lighthouse Park.